weblogng/weblogng-client-iOS/README.md

 1. sign-up for [WeblogNG](https://www.weblogng.com)
 2. add the WNGLogger header file
-3. instantiate the Logger object using your api key
+3. instantiate the Logger object using your api key and application name
 	1. find or generate an api key on your WeblogNG [account page](https://www.weblogng.com/app/account.html)
 	2. recommendation: Store the sharedLogger in a convenient place to make it easy to use throughout the application
 4. send metrics with the values recorded by your application